The Thrill of the Trail – Challenging the South Downs Way fully loaded

 It’s 6 pm and we are already exhausted, even though there’s light until about 10 pm (tomorrow will be the Summer Solstice), we can’t go any further, it is also our first fully loaded cycling day in almost 2 years so we are not exactly super-fit.

-After the umpteenth bumpy single-track-downhill, a mirage appears: a sweet and soft hill with a small grove at its top, just perfect.
+After the umpteenth bumpy single-track-downhill, a mirage appears a sweet and soft hill with a small grove at its top, just perfect.
 We’ll find out later that it was the Cissbury Ring, an important Neolithic site (we didn’t even notice… too tired).

-We pitch our tent and cook a pasta, we are seriously worn out but happy, it has been an amazing day, but we managed only 15km on the trail.
+We pitch our tent and cook pasta, we are seriously worn out but happy, it has been an amazing day, but we managed only 15km on the trail.

 The Second Day

-We wake up surrounded by a thick mist, visibility is about 10 meters, the tent is wet.
+We wake up surrounded by a thick mist, visibility is about 10 meters, and the tent is wet.
 We start riding and see how it goes, the first mile is doable, but then the hell unleashes, vertical up and downs on single tracks, tall grass, big rocks… we push 80% of the time.

 south downs way cycling